ReScience/ReScience-submission/article/Larisch-2019.md

 The resulting graph is similar to the one presented in the original publication.
 A slight difference can be seen in the higher positive and negative changes: in the original publication the normalized weight at the time gap $-10$ ms is around $70 \%$, while it is around $80 \%$ in our simulation.
 This could be caused by a different internal processing of ANNarchy, but we coud not isolate the reason.

+For the repetition frequency experiment and the triplet experiment, the number of pre- and postsynaptic spike pairs increases from a pair frequency of
+$0.1$ Hz to $50$ Hz.
+The time between the pre- and postsynaptic spikes of a pair is
+$10$ ms.
+As in the previous experiment, we implement a network with two AdEx neurons connected to each other in order to observe the weight change.
+To reproduce this experiment, it was necessary to set $\bar{\bar{u}}$ to a fixed value, as mentioned in the original publication [@Clopath2010].
+The parameter changes are shown in Table @tbl:table_FH.

 The analysis of the pairing repetition frequency task is shown in Fig. \ref{Fig_exp}-right.
 With lower repetition frequencies, post-pre pairs (red line) lead to LTD. At a repetition frequency around $30$ Hz,